 Nominations and Timeframe for Nominations

-The usual time required to research and prepare a nomination from the time it is received to when it is presented to Council can vary from 12 to 18 months and nominators will be notified by mail of the Council's decision.
+The usual time required to research and prepare a nomination for the Order of Australia from the time it is received to when it is presented to Council can vary from 12 to 18 months and nominators will be notified by mail of the Council's decision.